-The passive layer is self-repairing: if it is damaged, chromium in the exposed stainless steel will react with oxygen to form new chromium oxide.
+The passive layer of stainless steel is self-repairing.
+If it is damaged, chromium in the exposed stainless steel will react with oxygen to form new chromium oxide.
 As long as there is sufficient chromium present, the chromium oxide layer will continue to reform and protect the stainless steel surface.

 Chromium oxide is particularly vulnerable to chlorides.
 Corrosion is accelerated in coastal areas with salt-spray exposure, and in areas where de-icing salts are used during winter.
 Components for the chemical and food industries have high chromium content to compensate for regular exposure to chlorine, salt, and other corrosive substances.

 Stainless steel corrosion can also be triggered by contact with iron or carbon steel particles.
-Trace particles from iron or carbon steel will rust on stainless steel surfaces.
-If left unattended, rust spots may compromise the chromium oxide surface and, in the worst cases, it can evolve into "pitting," i.e. localized corrosion.
-Contamination is common when stainless steel is subject to sparks from nearby welding, cutting, drilling, or grinding of carbon steel.
+Trace particles from iron or carbon steel will rust stainless steel surfaces.
+If left unattended, rust spots may compromise the chromium oxide surface and evolve into localized corrosion such as pitting.
+Contamination occurs when stainless steel is subject to sparks or particles from nearby welding, cutting, drilling, or grinding of carbon steel.

-A less common form of rusting occurs after the stainless has been exposed to very high temperatures, usually in the 750-1550°F range (400-850°C).
-This type of corrosion can be found in welding applications in which stainless is heated and then cooled.
-If this happens, sensitization can occur; the carbon and the chromium bond to form carbides.
+A less common form of rusting occurs after the stainless steel has been exposed to very high temperatures in the 750–1550°F range.
+This type of corrosion is found in welding applications in which stainless steel is heated and then cooled.
+Sensitization can occur, where the carbon and the chromium bond to form carbides.
 This causes the grain boundaries to become chromium deficient, and the chromium oxide layer becomes discontinuous.
-Heat sensitization can ruin stainless steel forever; however, the damage can sometimes be mitigated with heat treating.
+Heat sensitization runs the risk of ruining stainless steel forever.
+However, the damage can sometimes be mitigated with heat treating.

-You can extend the service life of stainless steel by preventing contact with corrosive substances.
-Follow these best practices when working with stainless steel.
+The service life of stainless steel can be extended by preventing contact with corrosive substances.
+Follow best practices when working with stainless steel: